 Fuchs’ dystrophy is a disease of the cornea.
 It occurs when cells in the endothelium, one of the layers of the cornea, gradually die off.
 These cells are responsible for pumping fluid from the cornea, helping to keep it clear.
 When there are not enough cells, or pumps, the cornea can’t maintain its clarity and becomes cloudy or hazy.

 During the advanced stage, vision remains blurry all day.
-This may result in tiny blisters to form in the cornea, which may burst and lead to eye pain.
+This may result in the formation of tiny blisters in the cornea, which may burst and lead to eye pain.